canro91/canro91.github.io/_posts/2020-05-01-InsightDatabase.md

 ## Insight.Database

 [Insight.Database](https://github.com/jonwagner/Insight.Database) is a _"fast, lightweight .NET micro-ORM"_.
 It allows you to query your database with almost no mapping code.

+Insight.Database maps properties from C# classes to parameters in queries and store procedures.
+Also, Insight.Database maps columns from query results back to properties in C# classes.

-It maps fields/properties to query parameters and columns to fields/properties.
-Also, you can make extra changes to records as they're being read.
-For example, [you can trim whitespace-padded string columns]({% post_url 2018-09-21-INeedSomeSpace %}) from a legacy database.
+Another feature of Insight.Database is record post-processing.
+You can make extra changes to records as they're being read.
+For example, [you can trim whitespace-padded string columns]({% post_url 2018-09-21-INeedSomeSpace %}) from a legacy database withouth using the `Trim()` method in your mapping classes.

+Unlike other ORMs, with Insight.Database, you have to write your own SQL queries or store procedures.
+It doesn't generate any SQL statements for you.
+In fact, Insight.Database documentation recommends to call your database through store procedures.

 > _Insight.Database is the .NET micro-ORM that nobody knows about because it's so easy, automatic, and fast, (and well-documented) that nobody asks questions about it on StackOverflow._

-Insight.Database recommends you to call your database through [store procedures](https://www.essentialsql.com/what-is-a-stored-procedure/).
-It doesn't generate any SQL statements for you.
-You have to write your own SQL queries or store procedures.

-## Roll-up your sleeves
+## A CRUD application with Insight.Database

 Let's create a simple CRUD application for a catalog of products.

-You should have installed the latest version of [ASP.NET Core SDK](https://dotnet.microsoft.com/download) and one database engine.
+Before we begin, you should have installed the latest version of the [ASP.NET Core SDK](https://dotnet.microsoft.com/download) and one database engine.
 Let's use [SQL Server Express LocalDB](https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/sql?view=aspnetcore-3.1&tabs=visual-studio#sql-server-express-localdb) shipped with Visual Studio.

 Of course, you can use another database.
-Insight.Database has providers to work with MySql, SQLite or PostgreSQL.
+Insight.Database has providers to work with MySQL, SQLite or PostgreSQL.
 For a list of all providers, see [Database providers](https://github.com/jonwagner/Insight.Database/wiki#database-providers).

 ### Create the skeleton

-Let's create an ASP.NET Core Web application from Visual Studio for our catalog of products.
-Choose API as the project type.
+First, let's create an ASP.NET Core Web application from Visual Studio for our catalog of products.
+Choose API as the project type when creating the new solution.
 Let's call it `ProductCatalog`.

-You will have a file structure like this one:
+After creating an API project in Visual Studio, you will have a file structure like this one:

 ```
 |____appsettings.Development.json